jahuth/convis/source/usage.rst

 Optimizing a Model
 --------------------

-One way to optimize a model is by using the `.set_optimizer` attribute and the `.optimize` method:
+One way to optimize a model is by using the :meth:`~convis.base.Layer.set_optimizer` attribute and the :meth:`~convis.base.Layer.optimize` method:

 .. code-block:: python